 In the United States, the most famous celebration of Groundhog Day takes place in Punxsutawney, where thousands gather at Gobbler’s Knob.
 At sunrise, Punxsutawney Phil, the local celebrity groundhog, is coaxed out of his burrow to predict the season's length.
 The day is replete with music, food, and various entertainments designed to entertain the large crowds.
 This tradition is observed annually on the 2nd of February, a date chosen due to its proximity to Candlemas.

-Facts about Groundhog Day
+Top 10 Facts for Groundhog Day in 2026

 In the News and Trending in the US for Groundhog Day